 - The proposed algorithm has several advantages: - + It works for any f and n > 3f, which is optimal - + It only takes f+1 rounds.
-This is even optimal for crash failures! - + It works for any input and not just binary input - However, it has a considerable disadvantage: - The size of the messages increases exponentially!
+This is even optimal for crash failures! - + It works for any input and not just binary input - However, it has some considerable disadvantages: - "Ignoring all processes that provided inconsistent information" is not easy to formalize - The size of the messages increases exponentially!
 This is a severe problem It is worth studying whether it is possible to solve the problem with small(er) messages of 2 rounds